Automotive Specialized Training Programs at Lincoln Tech

 This automotive giant is known for its iconic air-cooled VW Beetle, the most produced car in history.
 Today they are also known for their sophisticated and popular long-running Jetta and Golf models.
 VW dealerships around the country need skilled technicians to work on their customers’ cars, and prefer technicians who can demonstrate competency with their specific technology.
 This training focuses on Volkswagen electrical systems, proprietary scanning tools and advanced systems diagnostics.

 For years, Volkswagen dealerships have turned to Lincoln Tech graduates to fill open positions, and the success of that experience has culminated in a VW/Lincoln Tech training partnership.
-Offered at our Indianapolis, IN and Mahwah, NJ campuses, the Volkswagen Education Partnership training is an add-on component of our Automotive Technology training program, and teaches students to develop hands-on experience working on VW vehicles.
+Offered at our Indianapolis, IN campus, the Volkswagen Education Partnership training is an add-on component of our Automotive Technology training program, and teaches students to develop hands-on experience working on VW vehicles.

 This program takes on average 15 months to complete, and includes the courses in the 14-month Automotive Service Technology program plus 2 VW specific courses.
 Applicants must meet eligibility requirements to enter the program and maintain their eligibility throughout the program.

-Locations: The Volkswagen Education Partnership is available at Lincoln Tech’s Indianapolis IN and Mahwah NJ campuses.
+Locations: The Volkswagen Education Partnership is available at Lincoln Tech’s Indianapolis IN campus.

 Industry Standards & Equipment